zeux/meshoptimizer/CONTRIBUTING.md

 ## AI

-AI-generated issues or pull requests, as well as pull request descriptions, will be closed.
+AI-generated issues or pull requests (including pull request descriptions), will be closed.
 Repeat submissions may result in a ban.